lika-kopt/insurance-cost-estimator/README.md

 # Building Medical Insurance Cost Estimator - Project Overview

 * Performed Exploratory Data Analysis (EDA) to get a better understanding of the input data
-* Built a multiple linear regression model with sklearn and statsmodels
+* Built a regression model
 * Evaluated the performance of the model using R-squared and MAE (mean average error)
 * Built a Flask API to predict the insurance cost based on the inputs